 - 14-gauge: Suitable for medium-duty tasks, such as vacuum cleaners or some professional office equipment.

+- 16-gauge and 18-gauge: Ideal for lighter-duty applications like lamps, portable fans, phone chargers, or small electronics.
 Using a cord with a gauge number too high (too thin) for a device’s power demands can cause the cord to overheat, posing a serious fire risk.

 Amperage, Wattage, and Cord Length